Pete1232/WOTS/README.md

 * A ScalaFX GUI, designed with portable devices in mind.
 * Ability to view information about both customer and purchase orders.
 * Persistence using both a MySQL and MongoDB database.
+* A genetic travelling salesman algorithm to allow for quick warehouse navigation
 * Please see scaladocs folder for full documentation.

 ### Running the application